How to integrate AI with Confluence: A complete guide

 Expert Verified

 This is where AI can step in and genuinely help.
-It’s the key to unlocking all that knowledge, making it instantly available to everyone, from a support agent scrambling for an answer to a new hire trying to get up to speed.
+It’s the key to making all that knowledge instantly available to everyone, from a support agent looking for a quick reference to a new hire getting up to speed.

 This guide will walk you through the three main ways you can integrate AI with Confluence.
-We'll look at the built-in Atlassian way, the complicated world of third-party apps, and a much simpler, all-in-one approach that might just change how you think about your company wiki.
+We'll look at the built-in Atlassian way, the customizable world of third-party apps, and a streamlined, complementary approach that enhances your experience with your company wiki.

 Understanding the core concepts

 Putting it simply, a Confluence AI integration is about connecting an AI tool to your Confluence space.
-The AI gets permission to read, understand, and use the information stored across all your pages.
+The AI gets permission to read and utilize the information stored across your pages to better serve your team.

-The main idea is to let the AI answer questions, summarize long documents, handle repetitive tasks, and even draft new content based on your company’s trusted knowledge.
-When it works well, employees get answers faster, support teams aren't answering the same questions over and over, and you get a much better return on the time you've already spent creating all that content.
+The main idea is to let the AI answer questions, summarize documents, handle repetitive tasks, and even help draft content based on your company’s trusted knowledge.
+When it works well, employees get answers faster, support teams can focus on complex tasks, and you get an even better return on the time you've spent creating all that great content.

 The built-in Atlassian approach

 Atlassian has its own solution, called Rovo, which is built right into Confluence.
-It’s meant to feel like a natural part of the platform, offering a few features to help you work a bit smarter inside their world.
+It is designed to be a natural part of the platform, offering a variety of features to help you work smarter within the Atlassian world.

 With Atlassian's native AI, you can generate first drafts of pages, brainstorm ideas, and get quick summaries of lengthy documents and comment threads.
-It also comes with a more advanced search that tries to give you a direct answer instead of just a list of links.
-You can even use plain language to create new automation rules, which is a neat feature for tidying up workflows.
+It also comes with an advanced search feature that provides direct answers.
+You can even use plain language to create new automation rules, which is a great feature for optimizing workflows.

 Atlassian Confluence pricing

-To get the full set of Atlassian's native AI tools, you have to shell out for their Premium or Enterprise plan.
-Here’s a quick look at how their cloud plans compare:
+To access the full suite of Atlassian's native AI tools, you can choose their Premium or Enterprise plans.
+Here’s a quick look at how their cloud plans compare for 2026:

-Enterprise(Contact Sales)All AI features with higher limitsThe most expensive option, with the same ecosystem limits.
+Enterprise(Contact Sales)All AI features with higher limitsThe most robust option for large-scale operations.

 The manual approach with third-party apps

-The second option is to try and patch together a solution yourself using third-party apps from the Atlassian Marketplace or by building your own custom connectors.
-This is often the only route for companies on Confluence Data Center or those who need to connect Confluence to tools that aren't supported out of the box.
+The second option is to customize a solution using third-party apps from the Atlassian Marketplace or by building custom connectors.
+This is a common route for companies on Confluence Data Center who want to connect Confluence to specialized tools.

 The unified approach: Integrate AI with Confluence in minutes

-This is where a platform like eesel AI comes in.
-It was designed from the start to be the intelligent layer that sits on top of all the tools you already use, including Confluence.
+This is where a platform like eesel AI fits in.
+It is designed to act as an intelligent layer that works alongside the tools you already use, including Confluence.

 How eesel AI simplifies Confluence integration